Best Instant Coffee: Ultimate Guide from Microground To Freeze-dried

 Arabica versus Robusta: the battle of the bean

-• Robusta: Most commonly found in instant coffee.
+Most commonly found in instant coffee.
 It’s cheap to buy, and the beans used are often old.
-It comprises around 40 per cent of global coffee beans.
+It comprises around 40% of global coffee beans.
 Expect bitter flavours of smoke and pepper.

-So, if you’re wondering why instant coffee has such harsh, bitter flavours, now you know: blame the bean.
+So, if you’re wondering why the instant coffee you've tried in the past had such harsh, bitter flavours, now you know: blame the bean.
 Given such different taste profiles, we only use Arabica beans in our instant coffee.
 It costs more, but the taste is worth it.

 Way back in 1771, the first instant coffee brand was invented in Britain.
 However, it wasn’t until 1901 that Chicago chemist Dr Sartori Kato invented soluble instant coffee – the grandfather of modern instant coffee.
 Following the outbreak of the First World War, instant coffee was first mass-produced, sparking the term cup of joe.
 By 1964, freeze-drying was invented.
 The rest, as they say, is history.